Find a Degree

 - The Plan B option requires the production of a paper or creative work of art and is expected to reflect equivalent scholarship standards as a thesis.

-- The Plan C option, which does not involve a thesis or a defense meeting and is comprised of coursework only.
+Students in the online technical writing specialization complete the MS by completing the Plan C option, which does not involve a thesis or a defense meeting and is comprised of coursework only.

 Students can apply to become graduate instructors.
 Graduate instructors teach English 1010 and English 2010, general education courses that all USU undergraduates are required to take.
 Students who are graduate instructors might also receive tuition awards through the School of Graduate Studies, as well as subsidized health insurance, in addition to the following salaries: